woudsma/workspaces-cli/README.md

   _workspaces/mount-spaces
   workspaces-cli/workspaces-cli
 ```
 For example, the workspace for this project is saved at `/Users/woudsma/Projects/workspaces-cli/workspaces-cli.code-workspace`.

+`ws` is aliased to `workspaces`.

 ### First time configuration
 `ws` reads your workspaces root directory from `~/.workspacesrc`.